Ukraine's leader fears US making deal with Russia - WTMJ

 President Volodymyr Zelenskyy specifically warned Washington that its failure to block the construction of a Russian-built natural gas pipeline to Germany would be a grave political error.

-“It would be a loss for the United States, and I believe it would be President Biden’s personal loss,” Zelenskyy said.
+“It would be a loss for the United States, and I believe it would be President Biden’s personal loss,” Zelenskyy said at a news conference.
 “It would mark a serious geopolitical victory for the Russian Federation and a new redistribution of spheres of influence.”

 Zelenskyy’s undiplomatic comments reflected Ukrainian concern that the completion of the Nord Stream 2 pipeline bypassing its territory would deprive it of transit fees for pumping the Russian gas to Europe, erode its strategic importance and weaken it politically.